gvwilson/thirdbit/fiction/maddy-roo/index.md

 Oops!
 Sorry!"

-Dockety had stopped so abruptly that Maddie walked right into it.
+Dockety had stopped so abruptly that Maddy walked right into it.
 Its lasers skittered across the ground for a second.
 "There is a path here," it said.
 "Processing.